 Animals

-The study was conducted in strict accordance with the Guide for the Care and Use of Laboratory Animals of the National Institute of Health.
+This study was conducted in strict accordance with the Guide for the Care and Use of Laboratory Animals of the National Institute of Health.
 All animal studies reported in this study were approved by the institutional ethics committee of Ben-Gurion University of the Negev, Israel (Protocol No. IL42062021D).
-Adult male and female Sprague-Dawley rats were obtained from Harlan Laboratories (Jerusalem, Israel).
-Experiments were performed on male and female rats with a body weight of ~ 250 gr at the time of operation.
-The animals were kept under standardized conditions throughout the study, according to home office guidelines: 12:12 light:dark cycles at 20–24 °C and 30–70% relative humidity.
-Animals were free-fed autoclaved rodent chow and had free access to reverse osmosis filtered water.
-The animals were monitored on a daily basis for signs of stress or inappropriate weight loss, according to guidance from the Ben-Gurion University veterinary services [assured by the Office of Laboratory Animal Welfare, USA (OLAW) #A5060-01, and fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC)].
-At the end of all EP evaluation all rats were euthanized under deep anesthesia.
+Adult male and female Sprague–Dawley rats were obtained from Harlan Laboratories (Jerusalem, Israel).
+Experiments were performed on male and female rats with a body weight of approximately 250 g at the time of operation.
+The animals were kept under standardized conditions throughout the study, according to home office guidelines: 12:12-h light:dark cycles at 20–24 °C and 30–70% relative humidity.
+Animals were free-fed autoclaved rodent chow and had free access to water purified by reverse osmosis.
+The animals were monitored on a daily basis for signs of stress or unusual weight loss, according to guidance from Ben-Gurion University veterinary services (assured by the Office of Laboratory Animal Welfare (OLAW), USA #A5060-01 and fully accredited by the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC)).
+Following all electrophysiological evaluations, the rats were euthanized under deep anesthesia.

-EP device and Surgical implantation procedure
+Electrophysiology device and surgical implantation procedure

-The EP device that was used in this study as well as the details of the atrial quadripolar electrode were previously described in details 36, 37.
-In brief, the device includes an 8-pin connector that is attached by highly flexible insulated electrical wires (AS155-36, Cooner wires, Chatsworth, CA) to the atrial quadripolar electrode as well as to three peripheral ECG leads.
-The atrial quadripolar electrode contains four Platinum-Iridium electrical poles that are embedded in medical grade silicon (MED-6219P, Nusil, CA) and fixed to the tissue by miniature stainless steel hooking pins (26002-10, Fine Science Tools, Vancouver, Canada).
-For implantation, the animals were anesthetized by Ketamine/Xylazine (intramuscular 75/5 mg/kg).
-Rats were mechanically ventilated and placed on a heating pad (37oC).
-Under sterile conditions, right upper thoracotomy was performed, and the atrial pericardium was removed.
-The atrial quadripolar electrode was implanted on the epicardial surface of the right atrium and the ECG electrodes were positioned in the left forelimb, right forelimb and left leg subcutaneously.
-After the chest was closed, the 8-pin connector was exteriorized through the back skin, and a shielding ring with four plastic restraints was used to prevent the device from being extracted over time.
-The ring was inserted over the connector, sutured to the skin and glued to the connector over four plastic restraints 36.
-This procedure practically eliminated the risk for connector extraction by the animals.
-Following conventional post-operative recovery animals were maintained in normal cages for four weeks in order to allow for notable AF substrate to develop 36, 37.
-Thereafter, repeated EP measurements were conducted as described below.
+The electrophysiology device used in this study and details about the atrial quadripolar electrode have been described in detail elsewhere 36, 37.
+Briefly, the device comprises an eight-pin connector that is attached by highly flexible, insulated electrical wires (AS155-36, Cooner Wire, Chatsworth, CA) to the atrial quadripolar electrode as well as to three peripheral ECG leads.
+The atrial quadripolar electrode contains four platinum–iridium electrical poles that are embedded in medical-grade silicon (MED-6219P, Nusil, CA) and fixed to the tissue by miniature stainless steel hooking pins (26002-10, Fine Science Tools, Vancouver, Canada).
+For implantation, the animals were anesthetized with ketamine/xylazine (intramuscular, 75/5 mg/kg).
+Rats were mechanically ventilated and placed on a heating pad (37 °C).
+Upper-right thoracotomy was performed under sterile conditions, and the atrial pericardium was removed.
+The atrial quadripolar electrode was implanted on the epicardial surface of the right atrium, and the ECG electrodes were subcutaneously positioned in the left forelimb, right forelimb, and left leg.
+After the chest was closed, the eight-pin connector was exteriorized through the back skin, and a shielding ring with four plastic restraints was used to prevent the device from being extracted over time.
+The ring was inserted over the connector, sutured to the skin, and glued to the connector over the four plastic restraints 36.
+This minimized the risk of the connector being extracted by other rats.
+Following conventional post-operative recovery, the animals were maintained in normal cages for 4 weeks to allow sufficient AF substrate to develop 36, 37.
+Thereafter, repeated electrophysiological measurements were conducted as described below.

-Experimental design of the repeated EP evaluations
+Experimental design of the repeated electrophysiological evaluations